Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 A toiletry case to keep it all together

 Every traveler needs a toiletry kit, so getting one that’s designed to last longer than the plastic bag they’ve probably been using is never a bad idea.
-Herschel’s Chapter Travel Kit ($34.99) comes in a variety of colors and prints and has a waterproof interior in case anything leaks en route.
-Cuyana makes a sleek Leather Travel Case Set ($120) that features two zippered bags—one for toiletries and a smaller one that’s ideal for make-up or jewelry.
+Herschel’s Chapter Travel Kit ($38) comes in a variety of colors and prints and has a waterproof interior in case anything leaks en route; MUMI offers another water-resistant option.
+Cuyana makes a sleek Leather Travel Case Set ($168) that features two zippered bags—one for toiletries and a smaller one that’s ideal for make-up or jewelry.

 "This Sea to Summit toiletry bag is a game changer.
-I love all the pockets, but never fully appreciated the stowable hanging hook until I found myself on a trip that featured bathrooms with zero counter space (balancing tiny bottles on the back of a toilet is a risky move!).
+I love all the pockets but never fully appreciated the stowable hanging hook until I found myself on a trip that featured bathrooms with zero counter space (balancing tiny bottles on the back of a toilet is a risky move!).
 Hang it on the door hook or even in the shower.
-I'll never travel without this bag again." - Lori, Going Senior Manager, Customer Marketing
+I'll never travel without this bag again." - Lori, Going Director of Customer Marketing

 A duffel or weekender bag for shorter trips

 Different bags serve different purposes.
 For quick overnight or weekend trips, you probably don’t need your full-sized suitcase; that’s when a weekender bag comes in handy.
-Peak Design’s 35L Travel Duffel ($129) is weatherproof and can be carried like a duffel, over one shoulder, or as a backpack.
-The Catalina Deluxe from Lo & Sons ($143) has a separate zippered compartment on the bottom for shoes, and the sleeve on the back of the bag slips over the handle of a suitcase.
+Peak Design’s 35L Travel Duffel ($139) is weatherproof and can be carried like a duffel, over one shoulder, or as a backpack.
+The Catalina Deluxe from Lo & Sons ($215) has a separate zippered compartment on the bottom for shoes, and the sleeve on the back of the bag slips over the handle of a suitcase.
+And Dagne Dover's backpacks and carryalls are favorites among the Going team.

 Travel gifts for techies